UEFA Champions League Oracle

 - 50K Monte Carlo runs per round produce win / advance / champion probabilities.

-Live edges (Polymarket UCL winner market, $252M volume):
+How the pre-final edges resolved (Polymarket UCL winner market, $252M volume):

 What I’m Learning